+Important: We updated this article with current policy data and statistics in May 2022.
 Many people with musculoskeletal disorders think only people in wheelchairs will qualify for Social Security disability (SSD).
 However, the Social Security Administration approves millions of SSD claims for these conditions (like arthritis) every year.
-If you’re at least 50 years old, you’re much more likely to get disability benefits for musculoskeletal disorders.
+If you’re over 50 years old, you’re much more likely to get disability benefits for musculoskeletal disorders.
 To improve your chances for approval, learn about the claim process before you apply below.

 What Musculoskeletal Disorders May Qualify for SSD?

 Some people may not realize their joint pain comes from a musculoskeletal disorder.
 Basically, these impairments affect your muscles, bones and joints.
 Whether it’s your hip, knee, or back that hurts, you may qualify for SSD.
 The SSA really wants to know: Does it stop you from working for at least one year?

 Common musculoskeletal disorders that may qualify for SSD include:

 - Degenerative disc or joint disease

 - Hip or knee replacement